OurRootsOrg/cms-server/README.md

     * OIDC_AUDIENCE can be anything you want; it doesn't even have to exist
 * Run `make` to build the software
 * Follow the instructions in deploy/awslambda/README.md, replacing app.sbgen-ourroots.com with your admin domain
+* Populate the database tables and the elasticsearch index mapping as described above.